There is an ancient text in alchemy that says: “Whatever is below is similar to that which is above.”

 The interaction of these three aspects of consciousness creates a strong embodied aware ego process which allows a person to integrate the different and often conflicting aspects of self.
 This integration process promotes individuation and a sense of wholeness, self-acceptance and choice.
 This is a non-judgmental place to do deep personal work while learning a powerful new approach with clients!
 You will learn through didactic teaching, experiencing, and dreamwork.

 These are ongoing groups that one can enter at any time (more dates will be added).

-Prerequisite: Group is for therapists, mental health and body/work professionals
+Prerequisite: Groups are for therapists, mental health and body/work professionals